-We had moved to a house farther inland that seemed—when we first looked at the house as a family—to be a haven for cockroaches of all shapes, sizes, and colors, including flying cockroaches.
-My Dad had the house exterminated and fumigated, not once, but several times before we moved in.
+My dad had the house exterminated and fumigated, not once, but several times before we moved in.
 He hated cockroaches as much as he hated mice and rats.
-He was determined to rid the house of all cockroaches and vermin and for almost a year after we moved in, we did not see a single mouse or cockroach.
+He was determined to rid the house of cockroaches and vermin.
+After moving in, we didn’t see any mice or cockroaches for a year.

 He went chasing around the dining room in pursuit of that flying cockroach, which kept being drawn toward the light above the table.

-At that point I was in the fetal position in a corner of the dining room, with the dish towel still on my head, lifting it for brief moments to see the progress of the hunt.
-I remember a brief pause in the action and when I peeped from under the dish towel, I saw Dad breathing heavily and the cockroach on the ceiling by the light with its antennas twitching.
+I was curled up in a corner of the dining room, towel on my head, peeking occasionally to check the hunt’s progress.
+At one point, I remember a brief pause in the action and when I peeped from under the dish towel, saw dad panting and the cockroach on the ceiling by the light with its antennas twitching.
 I suspect they were both worn out.

 Now, the table was one of those oval ones with one big pedestal in the middle.
-He got as close to the center as he could and shouted, “Aha!” as he brought the magazine down on the spot where he thought the cockroach rested.
+He approached the center and said, “Aha!” as he brought the magazine down on the spot where he thought the cockroach rested.
 He missed.

-The cockroach flew around a few times and soon landed on the opposite side of the ceiling light fixture from where it was before.
-Dad stepped gingerly over the dirty dishes on the table to maneuver himself into the most advantageous position.
+The cockroach flew and landed on the opposite side of the ceiling light fixture.
+Dad stepped gingerly over the dirty dishes on the table to maneuver himself into the most helpful position.

 “Let me remove the dishes, Ken!
-Let me remove the dishes,” Mom shouted, as Dad stepping lightly stalked his prey.
+Let me remove the dishes,” mom said.

 Just as he was about to swing the magazine toward the ceiling, he shifted all his weight onto one foot to get more of a lift.
-The table dipped.
-The dishes and cutlery slid toward the floor and Dad let out a whoop as his feet tried to find something solid on which to stand.
-He landed with his behind resting in leftover mashed potatoes.
+The table dipped, dishes and cutlery slid, dad whooped, as his feet sought solid ground.
+He landed with his behind resting on leftover mashed potatoes.

-Mom and I laughed until we cried as the cockroach circled above my poor Dad’s head a couple of times before disappearing through the front door as my brother came in.
+Mom and I laughed until we cried as the cockroach circled above my poor dad’s head twice before disappearing through the front door as my brother came in.

-Not one dish broke and Dad who proclaimed loudly that he could have died came away from it all with nothing more than a bruised ego and another joke to tell his family and friends.
+No dish broke.
+Dad, proclaiming loudly he could have died, walked away with just a bruised ego and another joke for family and friends.

 Author’s Note